 10. Tests and examinations

-10.1 Academic accommodations for persons with disabilities
+10.1 Academic accommodations

 All Georgian College students with disabilities are eligible for accommodations and support services.
 Students must register with Accessibility Services prior to any tests or exams, to allow the faculty to make any required arrangements.
 Academic accommodations are designed to create access and reduce/eliminate limitations that may impact learning and participation.
 Academic accommodations do not guarantee a level of achievement.
 Accommodations must be reasonable and cannot change the learning outcomes of the course.